With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

 If the background check was not passed due to something that will automatically disqualify the individual from the job, this will often be made clear when the employer reaches out and will most often be done in a more official way than what might be expected.

-This is because there are federal laws outlined by the FCRA 1 that dictate how an employer is to notify an individual that failed a background check.
-Employers must lay out specific reasons that the check was failed such as the findings of the criminal records search.
+This is because there are federal laws outlined by the FCRA 1 that dictate how an employer is to notify an individual who failed a background check.
+Employers must lay out specific reasons that the check failed such as the findings of the criminal records search.
 In these cases, the applicant will be contacted by mail or email, as the reason for disqualification must be in writing, per federal law.

-Individuals who failed a pre-employment drug screening will likely not be contacted by the employer.
+Individuals who fail a pre-employment drug screening will likely not be contacted by the employer.
 Although some employers perform their own drug tests, most outsource this to a drug-testing company.
 In this case, the company that performed the drug test will contact the applicant with the results.

 This does not necessarily mean the individual will be disqualified for the job, instead, the drug-testing company will give the applicant the option of notifying the employer of the results and allowing them to make the hiring decision or to withhold the results from the employer, which will result in the applicant being disqualified from consideration.